Worth from Waste

 Learn how we’re working toward zero manufacturing waste at all of our sites, worldwide.

-By changing the way we see waste—from something thrown away to something with value—we have achieved zero manufacturing waste to landfill at 50 P&G sites worldwide.
+By changing the way we see waste—from something thrown away to something with value—we have achieved zero manufacturing waste to landfill at more than 70 P&G sites worldwide.
 At these sites, all manufacturing waste is recycled, repurposed, or converted into energy.
 You can read here about how we define zero manufacturing waste to landfill.

 Global Asset Recovery Purchases Team

 Key to this effort is P&G’s Global Asset Recovery Purchases (GARP) team.
 They are charged with finding external partners who can turn waste and non-performing inventory into something useful.
-Over the past five years, our work to find worth in waste has created over $1 billion in value for the Company.
+Over the past seven years, our work to find worth in waste has created more than 1.6 billion in value for the Company.

 - Waste from our Charmin plant in Mexico is now used to make roof tiles for the local community.